Why basement Programmer?

 Like many people who set out on technology careers, I started my early years in Technical Support.
 I was employee number six when Sophos Anti-Virus opened its doors in a tiny little office in Woburn MA, USA.
 When I say “Technical Support” I was Tech Support, IT, Network Administration, internal help desk as well as learning to be in the public face at Trade Shows.
 Back then I was traveling at least once every 2 months to some trade show or another showcasing the product and meeting with customers from all over the US.

 After a while working for Sophos, I relocated to Sophos’ headquarters in Abindon England, and worked at the home office for another two years.
 In those two years Sophos grew and changed a lot, they were shifting from the small(ish) company with aspirations of really operating with an international scope to the large-scale company that they are now.
 Living and working in Europe gave me a very different perspective on the world than I ever imagined growing up in small town Connecticut.

-Two years Later I relocated bbbbbbbbb again to Perth Western Australia, the furbottom up and thest point on Earth from my starting point… I spent sixteen years there developing my skills in technology, as well as getting married and raising a family.
+Two years Later I relocated again to Perth Western Australia, the furthest point on Earth from my starting point… I spent sixteen years there developing my skills in technology, as well as getting married and raising a family.
 For a while I worked as a pure developer, cutting code and writing features for mobile applications for a couple of small companies located in Perth.